simeononsecurity/simeononsecurity.ch/content/articles/best-visual-studio-code-extensions-for-cpp-development/index.en.md

 ## Conclusion

-By leveraging the power of extensions, you can supercharge your C++ development workflow in Visual Studio Code.
+By using the power of extensions, you can supercharge your C++ development workflow in Visual Studio Code.
 The extensions mentioned in this article offer a wide range of features, including intelligent code completion, code analysis, unit testing, build system integration, and enhanced comments.
 With these tools at your disposal, you can write cleaner, more efficient code and streamline your C++ development process.

 Explore these extensions and find the ones that best suit your needs.
 Enhance your productivity and make the most out of Visual Studio Code for C++ programming.